-Issue: There are many restaurants that do not provide menus in Braille.
+Issue: There are many restaurants on Staten Island that do not provide menus in Braille.

-• The executive director will advocate with local restaurants to have their menus printed in Braille.
+Activities: The executive director will advocate with local restaurants to have their menus printed in Braille.

 Goal: At least two more local restaurants will change their policies to provide menus in Braille and make it available to individuals who are blind.